mimbert/gst-playbin-seek-test/README.md

 # gst-playbin-seek-test

-Plays a sound with a fast attack with gstreamer playbin.
+Plays a sound with a fast attack, repeatedly, with gstreamer playbin.
 Check behavior in VMs debian bullseye with pulseaudio and debien testing with pipewire.